NREL/Wattile/tests/fixtures/README.md

 - `feat_stats`: *dict*

     Containing parameters for adding statistics-based features.
 Figure below shows an example (settings for `resample` are the same as in the previous example) of rolling window based statistics features addition for a raw measurement called var1 with certain definitions of the parameters described below.
 Configuration parameters specified in `resample` also affects to the calculation of statistics against the timestamps.
-For example, if `bin_label="left"`, three statistics (minimum, mean, and maximum) shown in timestamp 1:06 in the figure below will shift to the timestamp of 1:03 to represent the statistics of the bin (1:03 - 1:06) from the left edge.
+For example, if `bin_label="left"` is chosen instead of `bin_label="right"`, three statistics (minimum, mean, and maximum) shown in timestamp 1:06 in the figure below will shift to the timestamp of 1:03 to represent the statistics of the bin (1:03 - 1:06) from the left edge.

     ![alt text](example_feat_stats.png)